circleci/circleci-docs/jekyll/_cci2/hello-world.md

         - run: Write-Host 'Hello, Windows'
 ```

 For Windows builds, some setup and prerequisites are different.
-Please refer to our [Hello World on Windows]({{site.baseurl}}/2.0/hello-world-windows).
+Please refer to our [Hello World on Windows]({{site.baseurl}}/2.0/hello-world-windows) page for more information.
 {: class="alert alert-info" }

 ### More about using and authoring orbs